 The environment

-The plastics currently used in Clothes Aid bags have been chosen because of their strength, durability and production costs.
+The plastics currently used in Clothes Aid bags have been chosen because of their strength, durability, and production costs.
 At the time of writing, there aren’t any suitable materials available for the purposes required by Clothes Aid – keeping the 300,0001 tonnes of textiles thrown away in the UK every year out of landfill.
 We are continuing to investigate this matter and should any advances in technology be made, then we will be ready and waiting to make changes to the materials used in Clothes Aid’s bags.

 People have suggested that Clothes Aid should stop using plastic bags.
 We would love to use alternatives, such as paper bags, but in the inclement British weather this is sadly not a possibility as the rain would damage the donated clothing, rendering it not suitable to be exported.
 This would mean less money for our partner charities.